State constrained patchy feedback stabilization: Introduction

 \n To cope with this problem, we choose here to consider a particular class of feedback controls, the so called \emph{patchy feedbacks}~\cite{AB1, AB2, AB5, BP2}, which are piecewise constant and such that the resulting control system~\eqref{eq:system_cl} always admits local Carath\'eodory solutions for positive times.

-\n We remark that this is not the only possible approach to deal with discontinuous control laws.
-Indeed, one could allow for arbitrary discontinuous feedback controls $u=u(x)$ and replace Carath\'eodory trajectories with a weaker concept of solutions.
-In recent years many authors have followed this alternative path by considering sample--and--hold solutions and Euler solutions for discontinuous vector fields (see e.g.~\cite{CLSW}) and several results have also been obtained in the context of constrained dynamics (see~\cite{CRS, CS1, CS2}).
-However, with this approach, in order to guarantee that the resulting control is robust with respect to both inner and outer perturbations, without chattering phenomena, it is necessary to impose additional assumptions on the sampling step of the solutions considered.
-On the contrary, patchy feedbacks allow to consider classical Carath\'eodory solutions and do not require any additional hypothesis to be robust, thanks to their regularity which ensures that only ``tame'' discontinuities are present in the dynamics.
+\n We remark that this is not the only possible way to overcome the aforementioned difficulties.
+A possible alternative is to consider time--dependent feedback controls as in~\cite{Cor,Cor2} or to reformulate the problem in the context of hybrid systems~\cite{GPT, GT}.
+Another approach, closer to the one we adopted here, consists in allowing for arbitrary discontinuous feedback controls $u=u(x)$ and replacing Carath\'eodory trajectories with a weaker concept of solutions.
+In recent years many authors have followed this alternative path by considering sample--and--hold solutions and Euler solutions for discontinuous vector fields (see e.g.~\cite{CLSW} and references therein) and several results have been obtained in the context of constrained dynamics too (see~\cite{CRS, CS1, CS2}).